Süleymaniye Mosque: Minarets

 Four minarets occupy the four corners of the courtyard.
-The two taller ones have three balconies and rise to a high of 63.8 m without their lead caps and 76 m including the caps.
+The two taller ones have three balconies and rise to a height of 63.8 m without their lead caps and 76 m including the caps.
 The balconies are supported by consoles carved with muqarnas and they have balustrades carved and pierced with geometric patterns.

 The use of four minarets at the corners of a mosque courtyard had been done previously at the Üç Şerefeli Mosque in Edirne, although Sinan introduced a strict symmetry not present in the earlier example.
 In the history of Ottoman architecture, this many minarets were only added to some mosques endowed by a sultan (princes and princesses could construct two minarets; others only one).
 The minarets have a total of ten balconies, which is said to reflect the fact that Suleiman I was the 10th Ottoman sultan.
 By making the outer minarets shorter than the inner ones, Sinan also increased the overall visual impression of a structure rising towards the central dome.